 Why you should rename your presentation.

-When you add a password to your presentation (either to Open or Modify), your file is considered a NEW document.
+When you lock PowerPoint with a password (either to Open or Modify), your file is considered a NEW document.

 If you do not rename the presentation before saving it in the same folder, the NEW file will replace your existing file and it will forever have a password.